f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Manual Licensing via API
 ========================

 Sometimes a manual licensing operation may need to be performed.
-This is common in environments where the rSeries appliance deosn't have access to the Internet to reach the licensing server.
-IN this case you may perform a manual licensing operation via the API.
+This is common in environments where the rSeries appliance doesn't have access to the Internet to reach the licensing server.
+In this case, you may perform a manual licensing operation via the API.
 First, obtain the **Base Registration Key** that is tied to your system.
 Below is an example for a temporary evaluation license but the process would be similar for a production license.
 In the example below, the actual Registration Key has been obsfucated with XXXX's.